 Pension benefits are funded from member and employer contributions and income from the investment of fund assets.
 Rates for employer and employee contributions are set by Minn.
 Stat. ch.
 353. These statutes are established and amended by the state legislature.
-General Employees Plan members were required to contribute 6.50 percent of their annual covered salary in 2019.

-In 2019, Southern Prairie Community Care was required to contribute 7.50 percent of annual covered salary.
+General Employees Plan members were required to contribute 6.50 percent of their annual covered salary in 2020.
+Employers were required to contribute 7.50 percent of annual covered salary.
 The employee and employer rates did not change from the previous year.

-Southern Prairie Community Care's contributions for the General Employees Plan for the year ended December 31, 2019, were \$53,199.
-The contributions are equal to the statutorily required contributions as set by state statute.
+Southern Prairie Community Care made no contributions for the General Employees Plan for the year ended December 31, 2020.